commtech/fscc-windows/README.md

 ##### Viewing/Setting Frame Status
 It is a good idea to pay attention to the status of each frame.
-For example if you want to see if the frame's CRC check succeeded or failed.
+For example, you may want to see if the frame's CRC check succeeded or failed.

-The way the FSCC reports this data to you is by appending two additional bytes to each frame you read from the card if you opt in to see this data.
-There are a few of ways of enabling this additional data.
+The FSCC reports this data to you by appending two additional bytes to each frame you read from the card, if you opt in to see this data.
+There are a few methods of enabling this additional data.

 ###### Windows API
 ```c